luis-sanfelices/PyWebHarvest/README.md

 ## Seting up the environment

+> [!NOTE]
-**_NOTE:_** The following commands have been designed for use in PowerShell.
+>The following commands have been designed for use in PowerShell.
 Some adjustments may be necessary for Unix systems.

 ### Prerequisites:
 - Python >=3.6